8 Different Types of Hawks in Georgia

 The Northern Goshawk primarily feeds on small mammals, birds, and reptiles.

-While they are not often seen during the day, they can be spotted perched atop trees in the evenings or when they are flying overhead.
+While they are rarely seen during the day, they can be spotted perched atop trees in the evenings or when flying overhead.

 Unfortunately, the population of these impressive birds is declining due to habitat loss and other human disturbances.